Borderlands 4: Sales

 Pitchford expected that the release of Borderlands 4 would push the franchise's total sales past 100 million units.
 Its release marked the biggest launch for a Borderlands game on Steam.
 According to data shared by analyst firm Alinea Analytics, the game reached over 2.5 million players by September 22, 2025.
 It also notes that the game sold over 1.3 million copies on Steam.
 Borderlands 4 also had the biggest launch for the franchise in the US, outselling Borderlands 3 by 30%.

 Take-Two Interactive CEO Strauss Zelnick shared that the game faced "a little bit of softness out of the gate on the U.S. sales side, but in the fullness of time we're convinced it’ll all be made up, and we'll be in a great place."
+It was the third best-selling game of 2025 in the US.

 Awards

 At the Gamescom 2025, Borderlands 4 was nominated for Best Visuals, Best Microsoft Xbox Game, Best Sony PlayStation Game and Best PC Game.